dell/OpenManage-Enterprise/docs/API.md

 Retrieves the case data from the SupportAssist Enterprise (SAE) Plugin on OME

 #### Description
 The --out-file argument is optional.
-If specified the output will go to a file.
+If specified the output will go to a CSV file.
 Otherwise it prints to screen.

 For authentication X-Auth is used over Basic Authentication Note that the credentials entered are not stored to disk.